 Like an icicle freezes

-The steam of the kettle hisses.
+The kettle steam hisses.

-We can't wash without her
+We can't wash ourselves without her,

-Don't eat, don't drink!
+Don't eat, don't get drunk!

-I dare to tell you:
+I dare to report to you:

 We can't live without her!